Aman913k/fyle-interview-intern-backend/Documentation.md

 1. Open a terminal and navigate to the project's root directory where the Dockerfile is located.

 2. Run the following command to build the Docker image:   **docker build -t fyle_dockerized_aman .**
-              , this command creates a Docker image named fyle_dockerized_aman based on the specifications defined in the Dockerfile.
+               ,this command creates a Docker image named fyle_dockerized_aman based on the specifications defined in the Dockerfile.

 3. Wait for the build process to complete.
 Upon successful completion, you should see a message indicating that the image has been built.